longturn/freeciv21/docs/Playing/faq.rst

 How do I use a different tileset?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the tilesets supplied with Freeciv21 don't do it for you, some popular add-on tilesets are available through the modpack installer utility.
+If the tilesets supplied with Freeciv21 do not do it for you, some popular add-on tilesets are available through the modpack installer utility.
 To install these, just launch the installer from the Start menu, and choose the one you want; it should then be automatically downloaded and made available for the current user.
 For more information, refer to :doc:`/Manuals/modpack-installer`.

-If the tileset you want is not available via the modpack installer, you'll have to install it by hand from somewhere.
+If the tileset you want is not available via the modpack installer, you will have to install it by hand from somewhere.
 To do that is beyond the scope of this FAQ.

 How do I use a different ruleset?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Again, this is easiest if the ruleset is available through the :strong:`Freeciv21 Modpack Installer` utility that's shipped with Freeciv21.
+Again, this is easiest if the ruleset is available through the :strong:`Freeciv21 Modpack Installer` utility that is shipped with Freeciv21.

-If the ruleset you want is not available via the modpack installer, you'll have to install it by hand from somewhere.
+If the ruleset you want is not available via the modpack installer, you will have to install it by hand from somewhere.
 To do that is beyond the scope of this FAQ.